mywave-me/angular-training-app/README.md

 Category - Conversation
 Action - Start, Interaction, Answered, End
-Label (optional, but recommended) - Conversation name Value (optional) - Question / Prompt
+Label (optional, but recommended) - Question / Prompt Value (optional) - a non-negative integer that will appear as the event value